 The best skincare products with Galactomyces Ferment Filtrate are first essences.

 After conducting research, it was found that Galactomyces Ferment Filtrate is a “vehicle” that contributes to deeper penetration of the subsequent skincare products applied to the skin.
 Therefore, in Asian beauty, there is a skincare step called “first essence.”
 This essence is the first step in the skincare routine after cleansing and toner.

 First essences also differ from traditional essences, which are thicker and similar to serums and don’t contain very high concentrations of fermented ingredients.

 First essences perfectly prepare the skin to absorb the skincare that follows.
 It is absorbed into the skin very quickly thanks to the lower molecular weight of the substances.
-First essences often contain fermented ingredients or snail slime, which have key benefits for the skin.
+First essences often contain fermented ingredients or snail slime, which have vital benefits for the skin.
 Regular use of these products should lead to a naturally radiant skin appearance.